Therapy Sessions

 Hold the space for artists while exploring autobiographical stories in making of work.

-Have regular sessions with artists, producers and creative team to minimise re-traumatisation and support when it does.
+Have regular sessions with artists, producers and creative teams to minimise re-traumatisation and support when it does.

-Hold and facilitate spaces and groups of audience members to explore themes in the work.
+Hold and facilitate spaces for audience members to explore themes in the work.